 car using the Tag field in the top of the inspector.

-Click here to view the Vehicle Engine script.
+Click here to view the main Vehicle scripts.
 Edit the values as needed.

 Once finished with the vehicle, save it as a prefab and place the prefab into the vehicle factory.

 Check the car spawns into the scene, setting the probability to